apilatosba/notepad--/Notepad-- Raylib/README.md

 # Notepad--
-It is like microsoft notepad but with shaders and stuff.
+It is gonna be like microsoft notepad but with shaders and stuff.
-Not finished yet

 ## References
    Raylib: https://www.raylib.com/ - Great library, big thumbs up.